-Interdisciplinary courses may be taken, but must be approved by the department.
+Interdisciplinary courses may be taken but must be approved by the Associate Director of Graduate Programs.
 Submit the Petition for Transfer or Interdisciplinary Elective Courses form to request approval.

 Use the Urban Planning (PhD) Plan of Study to assist in planning coursework.